On the Weak and Strong Convergence of a Conceptual Algorithm for Solving Three Operator Monotone Inclusions: Introduction

-The proposed conceptual algorithm modifies and extends the FBHF iteration \eqref{eqjh}-\eqref{eq3h} by using two phases: (I) in the spirit of the cutting plane methods, a backtracking search is performed to construct a suitable separating hyperplane; and (II) two special projection (forward) steps onto suitable separating hyperplanes deliver two different methods.
-Convergence analysis of both methods is presented without the Lipschitz continuity assumption and without using the cocoercive constant of $A_1$.
-However, if $A_2$ is $L_2$-Lipschitz the proposed backtracking strategy could allow lager stepsizes than $1/L_2$.
-Furthermore, the first variant can be seen as a general iteration which recovers the FBHF iteration \eqref{eqjh}-\eqref{eq3h} as a special case.
-Moreover, it could allow over and/or under projections onto the separating hyperplane.
-The second variant has the following desirable properties: (i) the sequence of the generated iterates is entirely contained in a ball with diameter equal to the distance between the initial and the solution set; and (ii) the whole sequence converges strongly to the solution of the problem that lies closest to the initial point.
-Reminding that only weak convergence is known for the FBHF splitting method.
+The proposed conceptual algorithm here modifies and extends the FBHF iteration \eqref{eqjh}-\eqref{eq3h} by using two phases: (I) in the spirit of cutting plane methods, a backtracking search is performed to construct a suitable separating hyperplane; and (II) two special projection (forward) steps onto suitable separating hyperplanes deliver two different methods.
+Convergence analysis of both methods is presented without the Lipschitz continuity assumption and the knowledge of the cocoercive constant of $A_1$.
+In addition, if $A_2$ is $L_2$-Lipschitz, the proposed backtracking strategy may allow larger stepsizes than $1/L_2$.
+Furthermore, the first variant relies on a very general iteration which recovers the FBHF iteration \eqref{eqjh}-\eqref{eq3h} as a special case.
+The second variant has the following desirable properties: (i) the generated sequence is entirely contained in a ball with a diameter equal to the distance between the initial and the solution set; and (ii) the whole sequence converges strongly to the solution of the problem that lies closest to the initial point.
+Emphasizing that only weak convergence is known for the FBHF splitting method.

 The presentation of this paper is as follows.
-In the next section we provide some relevant background and useful facts that will be used throughout this paper.
+In the next section, we provide some relevant background and useful facts that will be used throughout this paper.
 The proposed conceptual algorithm is presented in Section \ref{section3} and its two versions, called {\bf Method 1} and {\bf Method 2} are described.
 Section \ref{section4} contains the convergence analysis of these methods.
 Section \ref{section5} gives some concluding remarks.